Free Shipping

 Using our 150,000 BTU figure and natural gas as our example, if the hard pipe run is 20 feet, a 3/4 diameter pipe will deliver up to 160,000 BTUs/hour.
 So that would work for this example.

-However, if the same 3/4 inch pipe run was 50 feet, the pipe can only deliver 98,000 BTUs, about two-thirds of what is required, if you had a 150,000 BTU-rated burner connected.
+However, if the same 3/4-inch pipe run was 50 feet, the pipe can only deliver 98,000 BTUs, about two-thirds of what is required, if you had a 150,000 BTU-rated burner connected.
 This shortfall would seriously affect the size and quality of the flame.

 It requires a 1-inch diameter pipe to move 150,000 BTUs/hour of natural gas over 50 feet.